Looking for a location for a photo session or for a setting for a video?

 Sticking to the script is the first and most important tip in your location scout checklist.

-As your main goal is to figure which location will suit the script, this should be the priority.
+As your main goal is to figure out which location will suit the script, this should be the priority.

 If it demands a location for romantic sunset dates, then search for a strategic place for that occasion.